|

 projectile fragmentation products

-of the width of the gaussian momentum distributions is obtained, and the fragment velocity is equal the projectile velocity.
+a parabolic dependence of the width of the Gaussian momentum distributions is obtained, and the fragment velocity is equal to the projectile velocity.

 However, this model is unable to account for the following:

-* The occurrence an exponential tail in momentum distributions in reactions at low energies;
+The occurrence of an exponential tail in momentum distributions in reactions at low energies

-models has advantages and drawbacks depending on energy, mass of projectile and other parameters.
+models has advantages and drawbacks depending on energy, projectile mass, and other parameters.
 The universal parameterization, which avoids the indicated drawbacks inherent in the statistical

-This model of momentum distribution is universal: it includes a definition of the distribution width depending on beam energy and
+This momentum-distribution model is universal: it includes a definition of the distribution width depending on beam energy and

-on prefragment excitation energy, an estimation of the most probable fragment velocity, and a low-energetic exponential tail.
-An attempt to describe experimental distributions of fragmentation products was undertaken
+on prefragment excitation energy, an estimate of the most probable fragment velocity, and a low-energy exponential tail.
+An attempt to describe experimental distributions of fragmentation products was made

-using a convolution between gaussian and exponential lineshapes.
+using a convolution of Gaussian and exponential line shapes.

 Statistical model calculations in heavy ion reactions (PACE)